sts10/contract_score_card/readme.md

 **[Live demo](https://contractscorecard.netlify.app/)**

-If you don't know the game, here is [one version of rules](http://www.pagat.com/rummy/ctrummy.html).
+If you don't know the game Contract Rummy, here is [one version of rules](http://www.pagat.com/rummy/ctrummy.html).

-I wrote about the process of building it in about.markdown file.
+I wrote about the process of building this project in about.markdown file.